OUR APPROACH

 GIFT OF HEALTH PROGRAM (ELDERLY)

 Today there are an estimated 100 million elders in India.
 Of them 90 million still need to work to survive, 55 million sleep hungry and affording quality medical care is a far dream for most.
-People are living longer with the Oldest Old (80+ years) estimated to reach 53 million by 2050; 88% of them are suffering from chronic ailments such as hypertension, asthma, arthritis, heart problems etc.
+People in the age group of 80 years of age and older are suffering from chronic ailments such as hypertension, asthma, arthritis, heart problems, etc with no possible care for them.

 In partnership with